Lucius Caecilius Iucundus: Depictions in fiction

-Book One of the Cambridge Latin Course is a fictionalised account of the life of Iucundus, who is referred to as 'Caecilius' in the series.

-In the book, he has a wife, Metella, and a son, Quintus, on whom books two and three in the series are based.
-He also has two slaves; a gardener named Clemens, and a cook named Grumio.
+The classicist Mary Beard has described Iucundus as "a bit of a breakout star".
+Book One of the Cambridge Latin Course is a fictionalised account of the life of Iucundus, who is referred to as "Caecilius" in the series.
+In the Cambridge Latin Course, Caecilius has a wife, Metella; a daughter, Lucia; a dog, Cerberus; and a son, Quintus, on whom books two and three in the series are based.
+He also has two slaves; one named Clemens and another, a cook, named Grumio.
 It is also revealed that Caecilius once had another slave, Felix.
 However, after he saved Quintus from a kidnapping attempt, Caecilius manumitted him.
-In the Cambridge Latin Course, Caecilius dies in the 79 CE eruption of Vesuvius.
+In the Cambridge Latin Course, Caecilius dies in the AD 79 eruption of Vesuvius.

-Iucundus, along with his banking profession, also has a minor role in Robert Harris's 2003 novel Pompeii.
+Iucundus appears as a character in the 2003 novel Pompeii by Robert Harris.
+The novel's protagonist, Ampliatus, works for Iucundus; in a 2024 interview, Harris described him as an "enforcer" for the latter.
+Harris has described Iucundus as an "obvious" inclusion in the story, and as an illustration of the dynamic nature of Roman society.